cscart/docs/en/cscart_addons/addons/advanced_social_buttons/index.rst

 Installing the add-on
 =====================

-    Install the Advanced Social Buttons add-on on the add-ons list page (Add-ons → Manage add-ons).
+    Install the Social Buttons PRO add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

 =====================
 Setting up the add-on
 =====================

-    The settings of the Advanced Social Buttons add-on are divided into three sections:
+    The settings of the Social Buttons PRO add-on are divided into three sections:

     **1. Available social networks**